 This post contains affiliate links.
 Read the full disclosure here.

-This vegan chocolate cheesecake has a smooth, creamy, filling and sits on top of a buttery oreo crust.
-No tofu and no cashews required and if you love, love, LOVE chocolate, this one is for you.
+This vegan chocolate cheesecake has a smooth, creamy, filling and sits on top of a delicious buttery Oreo crust.
+This easy recipe is no bake, and it's made without tofu or cashews, so it's nut free too!
+Chocolate lovers - this one's for you!

 I love a delicious cheesecake as much as anyone, but if you've followed Cookie Dough Diaries for a while, you'll know that fancy tools and methods are just not my style.
-That's one reason why I love no bake cheesecakes!
+That's why I love no bake vegan cheesecakes!

-- It uses a combination of cocoa powder and melted chocolate, so it's extremely rich in chocolate flavor without being bitter.
+- This recipe uses a combination of cocoa powder and melted chocolate, so it's extremely rich in chocolate flavor without being bitter.

 - No oven required!
-This recipe is no bake, which makes it ULTRA creamy and soft, like a vegan chocolate mousse cake.
+This vegan chocolate cheesecake is no bake, which makes it ULTRA creamy and soft, like a vegan chocolate mousse cake.

-- This cheesecake is nut free, and uses no cashews, which means it's quicker and easier to prepare than cashew-based cheesecake.
+- This cheesecake is nut free and uses no cashews!

 Step By Step Instructions

-STEP TWO: Place the oreo cookies into a blender or food processor and blend until very finely crushed.
-If you don't have either of those tools, you can also place the oreos in a ziploc bag and roll a rolling pin over them a few times.
+STEP THREE: Place the Oreo cookies into a blender or food processor and blend until very finely crushed.
+If you don't have either of those tools, you can also place the Oreos in a ziploc bag and roll a rolling pin over them a few times.

-STEP EIGHT: Place it back into the refrigerator for at least 6 hours, or overnight.
-Spread an even layer of whipped cream over top of the cheesecake before serving.
+STEP EIGHT: Chill the vegan chocolate cheesecake in the refrigerator for at least 6-8 hours, or overnight.
+Spread an even layer of coconut whipped cream over top of the cheesecake before serving, or pipe it on top.

 FAQs and Expert Tips